Our Partnership with Ruti Church, Uganda

 At the October 2010 church meeting our church decided to join in partnership with Ruti Reformed Presbyterian Church in Mbarara Uganda.
 The Romans One Eleven Trust links churches in UK with churches in Uganda and Zambia, so that we may be mutually encouraged by each other’s faith.
 See http://romans111.org.uk/

 In May 2010 and in September 2014 Richard Tusiime, the pastor of Ruti Reformed Presbyterian Church, visited our church to tell us how God had encouraged him to learn English, to study and gain a diploma in theology, via the Romans 1:11 Trust.
-In Ruti, a poor district of Mbarara, the church has grown through Richard’s ministry, from a few to 150 people in a short time.
+In Ruti, a poor district of Mbarara, the church has grown through Richard’s ministry, from a few to more than 150 people in a short time.

 Uganda is a small land-locked country in East Africa, with a population of approximately 44 million people.
 It is astride the equator, on a plateau 3,600ft above sea level with a pleasantly warm climate.
 Mbarara, the chief city of the South Western region, has a university and a 600 bed regional hospital.